 What is Women in Higher Education?

-Women in Higher Education (WiHE) is a monthly practitioner’s newsletter, designed to help smart women on campus get wise about how gender affects their being successful in the men-dominated world of higher education.
-Its goals are to enlighten, encourage, empower and enrage women on campus.
-By sharing problems and solutions, women can learn to talk back, refuse to accept blame and quit taking guff from people who are less enlightened.
+Women in Higher Education (WIHE) is a monthly practitioner’s newsletter, designed to help smart women on campus get wise about how gender affects their being successful in the men-dominated world of higher education.
+Its goals are to enlighten, encourage, empower and engage women on campus.
+By sharing problems and solutions, women can learn to talk back, refuse to accept blame and quit taking nonsense from people who are less enlightened.

 Is the newsletter refereed?

 No, WIHE is not an academic journal, but rather a monthly print newsletter.
 Our articles cover a very wide range of topics and ideas.
 Rather than lose the variety of perspectives in narrowing them down to what passes muster to a group of selective advisors, we prefer a more eclectic balance of editorial voices.
 Readers can choose what to embrace and what to ignore.